 Arlington High School is pleased to offer our students, staff and guests access to a wide range of digital information technology.

-Starting in 2016-17, AHS began a program allowing students to bring their own devices (BYOD) to school and access a robust school network.
-The details of this program are covered in the Arlington Bring Your Own Device (BYOD) Agreement.
-In addition, digital technology use at AHS is governed by the Arlington Public Schools Acceptable Use Policy (AUP) and the Student Code of Conduct.
+- Starting in 2016-17, AHS began a program allowing students to bring their own devices (BYOD) to school and access a robust school network.
+The details of this program are covered in the Arlington Bring Your Own Device (BYOD) Agreement. - Starting in 2020-21, AHS began 1 to 1 technology, meaning that students are required to bring a laptop, Chromebook, or iPad to school every day.
+The details for the 1 to 1 program are covered in the 1 to 1 Device Care Agreement (DCA) detailed below.
+Students may Bring Their Own Device (BYOD) or may request a school issued Chromebook. - In addition, digital technology use at AHS is governed by the Arlington Public Schools Responsible Use Policy (RUP) and the Student Code of Conduct.
+Guidelines and more information about the RUP is available from the website address listed below.